-“Homo Sovieticus” project initially sought to document existing Lenin monuments in Ukraine to understand why they remained and what purpose they were now serving.
-In September 2013, the monuments were still dotting Post-Soviet landscape.
-In 2014, after the Euromaidan uprising, many of the documented Lenin statues were toppled by protesters as the fallout turned deadly in the Donbass region.
-By premonition, some of the documented locations coincided with the faultlines of the conflict in Eastern Ukraine.
+The “Homo Sovieticus” project initially sought to document existing Lenin monuments in Ukraine to understand why they remained and what purpose they were now serving.
+In September 2013, the monuments were still dotting the Post-Soviet landscape.
+In 2014, after the Euromaidan uprising, many of the Lenin statues were toppled by protesters as the fallout turned deadly in the Donbass region.
+As if by premonition, some of the project’s documented locations coincided with the fault lines of the conflict in Eastern Ukraine.

-With these developments, “Homo Sovieticus” acquired new perspectives shifting from nostalgia to symbolic analysis of a nation’s psyche.
-Using A. Bogdanov’s sci-fi novel “Red Star: The First Bolshevik Utopia” (1908), “Homo Sovieticus” traces back the forgotten ideals and visions of a revolutionary transformation of society.
-Narrated in Esperanto, the video conflates documentary history with contemporary reality of political strife, confusion, and optimism, as yet another revolution holds new promises for a conflict torn nation.
+With these developments, the project shifted from nostalgia to analysis of a nation’s psyche.
+Using A. Bogdanov’s sci-fi novel “Red Star: The First Bolshevik Utopia” (1908) as a touchstone, “Homo Sovieticus” explores the forgotten ideals and visions of a society transformed by revolution.
+Narrated in Esperanto, the video conflates documentary history with the contemporary reality of political strife, confusion, and optimism, as yet another revolution holds new promises for a conflict torn nation.